spatialthoughts/qgis-tutorials/source/docs/3/web_mapping_with_qgis2web.rst

    .. image:: /static/3/web_mapping_with_qgis2web/images/32.png
       :align: center

-32. The exported map resides on your computer.
+The exported map resides on your computer.
 While you can see it in action, it is not very useful since you cannot share it with anyone.
 For others to be able to see the map, you need to upload it to a web server.
 While the upload process will vary on the type of server you have access to - a cheap and easy way to publish your map on the web would be to use any of the public cloud storage services.
 Amazon S3 is a popular storage service.
 You will need to sign up for an account and follow the instructions to create a bucket.
 Once a bucket is created, you can upload the contents of your exported folder to the bucket and set it to public.
-Here I created a bucket named qgis-tutorials and uploaded the contents of my exported folder to a sub-folder named qgis2web.
-You can access the resulting map at …….

-33. Similarly, Google also offers a cloud storage service called Google Cloud Storage.
+Similarly, Google also offers a cloud storage service called Google Cloud Storage.
 Once you have created an account and enable billing, you can create a bucket and upload objects to the bucket.
-I create a bucket and sub-folder similar to Amazon and set the folder to public.
-The resulting map can be viewed at ………